Anuvab Pal: Career

-In 2021, according to an article in The Guardian, BBC announced that Pal's sitcom pilot titled Empire would feature as part of Festival Of Funny, on BBC Radio 2.
-Empire stars famous British actor, comedian, writer, presenter Stephen Fry.
+In 2021, according to an article in The Guardian, the BBC announced that Pal's sitcom pilot titled Empire would feature as part of Festival Of Funny, on BBC Radio 2.
+Empire starred famous British actor, comedian, writer, presenter Stephen Fry.

-In 2022, post pandemic, Anuvab returned to Soho Theatre with his Edinburgh show 'Democracy and Disco Dancing', which received a series of 4 star reviews.
-Reviewers said the show was a 'laugh a minute' and 'hilariously absurd'.
+In 2022, post pandemic, Pal returned to the Soho Theatre with his Edinburgh show Democracy and Disco Dancing, which received a series of four-star reviews.
+Reviewers said the show was a "laugh a minute" and "hilariously absurd".